Configure RBAC for Confluent Platform Using Confluent for Kubernetes

 To enable the Confluent RBAC for a KRaft-based deployment:

-1. Configure MDS as shown above in Enable RBAC for Kafka.
+1. After configuring MDS and Kafka as shown above in Enable RBAC for Kafka, configure the KraftController CR.

 kind: KRaftController